squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 == What exactly is a ''deferred read''? ==
 The cachemanager I/O page lists ''deferred reads'' for various server-side protocols.

 Sometimes reading on the server-side gets ahead of writing to the client-side.
 Especially if your cache is on a fast network and your clients are connected at modem speeds.
-Squid-1.1 will read up to 256k (per request) ahead before it starts to defer the server-side reads.
+Squid will read up to SquidConf:read_ahead_gap bytes (default of 16 KB) ahead of the client before it starts to defer the server-side reads.

 == Why is my cache's inbound traffic equal to the outbound traffic? == ''I've been monitoring the traffic on my cache's ethernet adapter an found a behavior I can't explain: the inbound traffic is equal to the outbound traffic.
 The differences are negligible.
 The hit ratio reports 40%.
 Shouldn't the outbound be at least 40% greater than the inbound?''